Executioner's Cottage Salzburg: Beautiful City Hides Terror

 No wonder the color green has become synonymous with political parties that identify strongly with our natural environment.

-Green is also a color that symbolizes calmness and harmony.
-It’s important because the lush, green landscape helps to bed the larger, grander building into the surrounding landscape.
+That’s an important fact in this image because the lush, green landscape helps to bed the larger, grander building in the background into the surrounding landscape.

 Line